Shop

 Fibre core or steel core (IWRC)?

-The core supports the strands and holds the rope’s shape under load.
-A fibre core gives a more flexible, lighter rope and is the core in Toco’s standard 6×36 F stock.
-An independent wire rope core (IWRC) gives greater strength, better crush resistance and more stability under high load or heat, which is why steel-core rope is often specified for crane and heavy hoisting duties.
-Toco stocks fibre-core rope as standard and supplies IWRC rope on request, so the core can be matched to the application rather than assumed.
+A fibre core gives a lighter, more flexible rope and is the core in Toco’s standard 6×36 F stock.
+An independent wire rope core (IWRC), or steel core, gives greater strength, better crush resistance and more stability under high load or heat, so it is often specified for crane and heavy hoisting duties.

 Working load limit, breaking load and the D/d ratio